 As with any specialty, web hosting has its own language of terms and abbreviations.
-The following list discusses some commonly used web hosting terms you may encounter.
+The following list discusses some commonly used web hosting definitions of terms you may encounter.

 A web server delivers web content to users (usually on their web browsers).
 Apache is a popular, feature-rich, and stable web server that A2 Hosting uses for almost all of its hosting packages.
 For information about configuring Apache, please see these articles.